rileymiller/riley-miller-personal-site/content/blog/java-solid-principles-spring-boot-starter-code/index.md

 	////////////////////////////////////////
 	public String getName()
 	{
-		return fName;
+		return NAME;
 	}

 	public double getBTC()
 	{
-		return fBTC;
+		return BTC;
 	}

 	public String getWhitePaper()
 	{
-		return fWhitePaper;
+		return WHITE_PAPER;
 	}

 	public double getSatoshis()
 	{
-		return fBTC * 100000000;
+		return BTC * 100000000;
 	}

 }
 ```

-You can see that the class is making use of the [Singleton pattern](https://www.tutorialspoint.com/design_pattern/singleton_pattern.htm). `DigitalWallet` also has three instance attributes outside of the Singleton instance: `fName`, `fWhitePaper`, and `fBTC`.
+You can see that the class is making use of the [Singleton pattern](https://www.tutorialspoint.com/design_pattern/singleton_pattern.htm). `DigitalWallet` also has three instance attributes outside of the Singleton instance: `NAME`, `WHITE_PAPER`, and `BTC`.
 These attributes hold the name of Bitcoin, the link to the Bitcoin whitepaper, and the amount of Bitcoin in our digital wallet.

 Inspecting the rest of the class, we can see the three methods that are invoked in `DigitalWalletController`: `processTransaction`, `zero`, and `accountBalance`.
 These classes handle transactions of Bitcoin in the digital wallet, set the amount of Bitcoin in our digital wallet to zero, and retrieve the balance of Bitcoin in the digital wallet respectively.